OpenDDS/OpenDDS/docs/internal/github_actions.rst

 configuration.

 Certain builds do not follow this 3 step model.
-Safety Profile builds are done in one step due to the cross-compile nature causing problems.
+Safety Profile builds are done in one step due to cross-compile issues.
 Static and Release builds have a large footprint and therefore cannot fit the entire test suite onto a Github Actions runner.
 As a result, they only build and run a subset of the tests in their final jobs, but then have multiple final jobs to increase test coverage.
 These jobs are prefixed by: *compiler_* which runs the ``tests/DCPS/Compiler tests``, *unit_* which runs the unit tests located in ``tests/DCPS/UnitTest`` and ``tests/unit-tests``, and *messenger_* which runs the tests in ``tests/DCPS/Messenger`` and ``tests/DCPS/C++11/Messenger``.

-In addition to these builds, there are some builds which will not run the test suite in an effort to shorten the runtime of the continuous integration.
-An exception to this is that all builds which are not safety, and have ownership profile enabled, will run the ``tests/cmake`` tests.
+To shorten the runtime of the continuous integration, some other builds will not run the test suite.

+All builds with safety profile disabled and ownership profile enabled, will run the ``tests/cmake`` tests.
 Test runs which only contain CMake tests are prefixed by ``cmake_``.

 Test Results
 ============